oceanpop-pod/codedhologram/README.md

 - 👋 Hi, I’m @codedhologram
-- 👀 I’m interested in math, apothecary diaries and crocheting
+- 👀 I’m interested whales, pole dancing, and python
-- 🌱 I’m currently learning TOO MUCH
+- 🌱 I’m currently learning java
 - 💞️ I’m not looking to collaborate at the moment
-- 📫 How to reach me - nah
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i'm lactose intolerant

 <!---
 codedhologram/codedhologram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.